FreddyE1982/mcp2term/client/README.md

 - Forward `Ctrl+C` interrupts to the remote server, delivering configurable signals via the MCP `cancel_command` tool.
 - Friendly prompt that shows the remote working directory.
 - Backpressure detection that reports when the client buffers output or pending commands so you know when to wait for catch-up.
+- Automatic diagnostics that explain connection failures, including HTTP status codes and corrective suggestions when the remote endpoint is unreachable.

 ## Usage